InsulaLabs/insi/docs/api_keys.md

 *   **Disk Usage**: The total size of key-value pairs and blobs stored on disk.
 *   **Events**: The number of events a key can publish within a certain time window.
 *   **Subscriptions**: The number of concurrent event stream subscriptions a key can have.
+*   **Data RPS**: The number of data-plane requests per second a key can make.
+*   **Events RPS**: The number of event-plane requests per second a key can make.

 These are tracked using specific internal key prefixes (e.g., `internal:api_key_memory_usage:<key_uuid>`).

 Limits for each of these resources are also stored and can be configured on a per-key basis by an administrator.
+When a rate limit is exceeded, the API will respond with a `429 Too Many Requests` status code, including a `Retry-After` header to indicate when the client may retry the request.

 ### Key Lifecycle Management (Admin Only)